 Hazardous waste must be disposed of very carefully at a Waste Management Facility or via a specialist disposal company to ensure nobody’s safety is put in danger.
 It cannot be placed in your wheelie bin.

-- Regulated waste (including asbestos) and liquid waste
+- Regulated waste (including asbestos)

 - Abrasive blasting materials